DavidBien23/Projects/README.md

 user friendly so I used the pythons built-in tkinter module for the first time.
 I also created an executable file for the calculator with the same goal in mind.</p>

+### LC 15.4

+<p>During my last semester of college and in the second section of LVC's ALTAM preparation
+class, we were tasked to perform a Monte Carlo simulation of the NPV of an equity-linked insurance policy.
+I began by replicating previous table that established the policy reserves and profit test.
+From that, I could calculate the NPV and simulate 1000 alternative scenarios.
+I enjoyed refreshing my memory of python code and challegning myself with a more efficient solution.</p>

 ### Mean

 <p>This is a small file that I worked on outside of school determined to find a unique way to